-Measuring Evapotranspiration & Crop Coefficient: A Complete Guide
+A Guide to Measuring Evapotranspiration & Crop Coefficient

 Water and agriculture are inextricably linked.
-One significant variable that can affect crop production is evapotranspiration (ET).
-Without understanding the importance of this variable in crop production, yields can be significantly impacted.
-In fact, in dry seasons and periods affected by water scarcity, it can make or break a crop.
-But when evapotranspiration is measured and analyzed efficiently, irrigation management plans can benefit in many ways.
-In this article, we will explore the use of evapotranspiration and crop coefficient (KcNDVI).
-We will also explore ways to measure these variables and a few specific examples.
+One agronomic variable that is key to successful crop production is evapotranspiration (ET).
+Ignoring this variable can impact crop quality and yields, especially during dry seasons and periods of water shortage.
+But when ET is measured and analyzed correctly, irrigation management plans can benefit in many ways.
+In this article, we will explore the use of ET and crop coefficient (KcNDVI), look at ways to measure these variables, and review some real-world examples.

 What is Evapotranspiration?

-Since the actual amount of water lost through transpiration depends on the plant species and the plant’s growth stage, a more precise field measurement that takes the canopy cover into account is canopy evapotranspiration (ETc).
+Since the actual amount of water lost through transpiration depends on the plant species and the plant’s growth stage, a more precise field measurement that takes the canopy cover into account is canopy evapotranspiration (ETc), which we will explore here.

 Why Do We Measure Evapotranspiration?

 The tendency to overwater a field is very common.
-However, it has many associated risks: disease inoculation, nutrient leaching, and soil erosion.
-Moreover, agricultural water use efficiency (WUE) is an increasingly important concept as droughts, the surge in atmospheric CO2, and denser plantings demand higher water intake and groundwater depletion.
+However, this has many associated risks: disease inoculation, nutrient leaching, soil erosion, and reduction in quality in crops requiring a deficit irrigation strategy.
+Moreover, agricultural water use efficiency (WUE) is an increasingly important concept as droughts, the surge in atmospheric CO2, and denser plantings demand higher water intake, resulting in groundwater depletion.

 Measuring Evapotranspiration